Dynamical Variational Autoencoders: A Comprehensive Review: State Space Models

 \subsection{Principle and definition}

-State Space Models (SSMs) are a rich family of models that are widely used to model dynamical systems (in statistical signal processing, time series analysis, control theory, etc.) Here, we focus on discrete-time continuous-valued SSMs of the form:
+SSMs are a rich family of models that are widely used to model dynamical systems (e.g., in statistical signal processing, time-series analysis, and control theory) \citep{durbin2012time}.
+Here, we focus on discrete-time, continuous-valued SSMs of the form

-where $d_{\myz}$ and $d_{\myx}$ are functions of arbitrary complexity,\footnote{Here, $d_{\myz}$ and $d_{\myx}$ can be linear or non-linear.
-We will comment on those different cases in the following.} each one being parameterized by a set of parameters denoted $\theta_{\myz}$ and $\theta_{\myx}$, respectively.
-As for the complete generative model, we thus have $\theta = \theta_{\myx} \cup \theta_{\myz}$, and we keep this notation in all the following of the paper.
+where $d_{\myz}$ and $d_{\myx}$ are functions of arbitrary complexity, each being parameterized by a set of parameters denoted $\theta_{\myz}$ and $\theta_{\myx}$, respectively.
+As for the complete generative model, we have $\theta = \theta_{\myx} \cup \theta_{\myz}$, and we retain this notation hereinafter.
+At this point, $d_{\myz}$ and $d_{\myx}$ can be linear or nonlinear functions, and we will differentiate the two cases later.
 The observation model \eqref{eq:SSM-c}--\eqref{eq:SSM-d} is very similar to the GRNN observation model \eqref{eq:GRNN-b}--\eqref{eq:GRNN-c}.
-Here, $\myz[t]$ is a stochastic internal state vector.
-Its distribution, known as the \textit{state model} or the \textit{dynamical model}, is given by \eqref{eq:SSM-a}--\eqref{eq:SSM-b}.
-We can see it follows an order-1 Markov model, i.e., a temporal dependency is introduced where $\myz[t]$ depends on the previous state $\myz[t-1]$ and corresponding input $\myu[t]$, through the function $d_{\myz}$.
-The use of the Gaussian distribution in \eqref{eq:SSM-b} and \eqref{eq:SSM-d} is a usual convenient choice.\footnote{More generally, those distributions are within the exponential family so that either exact or approximate inference algorithms can be applied, depending on the nature of $d_{\myz}$ and $d_{\myx}$.} In short, the above SSM is a GRNN in which the deterministic internal state $\myh[t]$ of the (G)RNN has been replaced with a stochastic internal state $\myz[t]$, as illustrated in Fig.~\ref{fig:GRNN-SSM}.
+However, $\myz[t]$ is here a stochastic internal state vector in contrast to the deterministic internal state $\myh[t]$ of the (G)RNN.
+The distribution of $\myz[t]$, known as the \textit{state model} or the \textit{dynamical model}, is given by \eqref{eq:SSM-a}--\eqref{eq:SSM-b}.
+It follows a first-order Markov model; that is, a temporal dependency is introduced where $\myz[t]$ depends on the previous state $\myz[t-1]$ and the corresponding input $\myu[t]$ through the function $d_{\myz}$.
+In short, the above SSM can be considered a GRNN in which the deterministic internal state $\myh[t]$ is replaced with a stochastic internal state $\myz[t]$, as illustrated in Figure~\ref{fig:GRNN-SSM}.

-\textbf{Notation remark}: In the control theory literature, the input corresponding to the generation of $\myz[t]$ is often denoted $\myu[t-1]$, or equivalently, $\myu[t]$ is used to generate the next state $\myz[t+1]$.
+\textbf{Notation remark}: In the control theory literature, the input corresponding to the generation of $\myz[t]$ is often denoted as $\myu[t-1]$, or equivalently, $\myu[t]$ is used to generate the next state $\myz[t+1]$.
 This notation is arbitrary.
-In the present paper, we prefer to denote $\myu[t]$ the input used to generate $\myz[t]$, which is in turn used to generate $\myx[t]$, to be better consistent through all the presented models.
+In the present paper, we prefer to realign the temporal indices, so that the input $\myu[t]$ is used to generate $\myz[t]$, which in turn is used to generate $\myx[t]$, to maintain better consistency through all presented models.